mongodb/mongo-python-driver/doc/migrate-to-pymongo4.rst

 ....................................................................

 :class:`~pymongo.mongo_client.MongoClient` now uses
-:meth:`urllib.parse.unquote` rather than
+:py:func:`urllib.parse.unquote` rather than
-:meth:`urllib.parse.unquote_plus`, meaning that space characters are no longer converted to plus signs.
-This means that if you were previously quoting your login information using quote_plus, you must now switch to quote.
+:py:func:`urllib.parse.unquote_plus`, meaning that space characters are no longer converted to plus signs.
+This means that if you were previously quoting your login information using :py:func:`urllib.parse.quote_plus`, you must now switch to :py:func:`urllib.parse.quote`.

 Database
 --------